dnaeon/cl-ssh-keys/README.md

 3072
 ```

-OpenSSH private keys embed the private key within the binary blob of
+OpenSSH private keys embed the public key within the binary blob of
 the private key.
 From a private key you can get the embedded public
 key using `SSH-KEYS:EMBEDDED-PUBLIC-KEY`, e.g.